 You’re the new business that joins this community.
 Do you think a person would pay you when they could probably get that information for free elsewhere?

-I know I wouldn’t pay unless you have something new to talk about or maybe your graphics and website colours are mesmerizing or you include a bunch of funny jokes between serious articles to break the ice or maybe you have a unique style that no one in the community has or you writing tone is funky/humorous/relatable/serious, etc.
+I know I wouldn’t pay unless you have something new to talk about or maybe your graphics and website colors are mesmerizing or you include a bunch of funny jokes between serious articles to break the ice or maybe you have a unique style that no one in the community has or you writing tone is funky/humorous/relatable/serious, etc.

 The point I’m trying to make is that you need to have a few unique aspects that few or no other magazines have.
 That way you have some edge over the old guys in the magazine business.